Connect with us

 Having failed to regain their place in the Football League, Wrexham currently languish at the wrong end of the Skrill Premier table, meaning the memory of Mickey Thomas and that legendary win over Arsenal 21 years ago feels more distant than ever.

-Wrexham may be a club in name, but this is still very much a Football League facility.
+Wrexham may be a Non-League club in name, but this is still very much a Football League facility.
 It is also an extremely welcoming place to visit – a quality that can sometimes be missing at the bigger grounds in this division.

 The smartly-furnished Centenary Club, housed beneath the old Yale Stand, is among an impressive range of bars within the ground where supporters gather ahead of kick-off.
 The variety of drinks available is more suited to a town centre bar than a football ground, and most punters seem happy to settle for a pint at £2.95.